OISF/suricata-verify/README.md

     # Restrict the test to builds with HAVE_LUA.
     - HAVE_LUA

+  # Require that one or more files exist in the Suricata source directory
+  files:
+	- src/detect-ipaddr.c

   # Don't require a pcap file to be present.
 By default a test will be skipped
   # if there is no pcap file in the test directory.
 Not applicable if a
   # command is provided.